CQC We Statement

 There are many reasons why someone might need support (e.g. disability, language, age) and there are a number of services that help.

-- the Corporate Complaints Team (Adults) provide advice and support to people who receive services and their representatives;
+- the Feedback and Complaints Service (Adults) provide advice and support to people who receive services and their representatives;

 - advocacy can be used to help some people to make a complaint and to provide support given during the investigative process (see Independent Advocacy and Independent Mental Capacity Advocates).

 7. Investigating the Complaint

-The purpose of the complaint is to establish the facts of what occurred.
+The purpose of investigating the complaint is to establish the facts of what occurred.
 This should include – where appropriate – reviewing records, interviewing staff, conducting visits to the location involved and receiving specialist advice.